Christopher Steele: Whistleblower

 Steele's reaction to the revelations from his sources has been described as that of a whistleblower.
-Steele has said that he soon found "troubling information indicating connections between Trump and the Russian government".
+Steele said that he found "troubling information indicating connections between Trump and the Russian government".
 According to his sources, "there was an established exchange of information between the Trump campaign and the Kremlin of mutual benefit".
 According to Harding, "Steele was shocked by the extent of collusion his sources were reporting", and told his friends: "For anyone who reads it, this is a life-changing experience."
 Steele felt what he had unearthed "was something of huge significance, way above party politics".
 American reporter Howard Blum described Steele's rationale for becoming a whistleblower: "The greater good trumps all other concerns."

-On his own initiative, Steele decided to also pass the information to British and American intelligence services because he believed the findings were a matter of national security for both countries.
-According to Simpson's testimony, Steele, who enjoyed a good working reputation "for the knowledge he had developed over nearly 20 years working on Russia-related issues for British intelligence, approached the FBI because he was concerned that Trump, then a candidate, was being blackmailed by Russia, and he became "very concerned about whether this represented a national security threat".
+According to Simpson's testimony, Steele, who enjoyed a good working reputation "for the knowledge he had developed over nearly 20 years working on Russia-related issues for British intelligence, approached the FBI because he was concerned that Trump, then a candidate, was being blackmailed by Russia.

 In relation to a defamation lawsuit filed by Aleksej Gubarev against BuzzFeed, regarding their publication of the dossier, Senior Master Barbara Fontaine said Steele was "in many respects in the same position as a whistle-blower" because of his actions "in sending part of the dossier to Senator John McCain and a senior government national security official, and in briefing sections of the US media".